Armenian Revolutionary Federation: Abdul Hamid Period (1894–1908)

 During this period, many famous intellectuals joined the Armenian Revolutionary Federation, including Harutiun Shahrigian, Avetik Isahakyan, Hakob Zavriev, Levon Shant, Karekin Khajag, Vartkes Serengülian, Abraham Gyulkhandanyan, Vahan Papazian, Siamanto, Nikol Aghbalian and many others.

 The Khanasor Expedition was performed by the Armenian militia against the Kurdish Mazrik tribe on 25 July 1897.
 During the Defense of Van, the Mazrik tribe had ambushed a squad of Armenian defenders and massacred them.
 The Khanasor Expedition was the ARF's retaliation.
 Some Armenians consider this their first victory over the Ottoman Empire and celebrate each year in its remembrance.

 On 30 March 1904, the ARF played a major role in the Second Sasun Uprising.
 The ARF sent arms and fedayi to defend the region for the second time.
 Among the 500 fedayees participating in the resistance were famed figures such as Kevork Chavush, Sepasdatsi Murad and Hrayr Djoghk.
 Although they managed to hold off the Ottoman army for several months, despite their lack of fighters and firepower, Ottoman forces captured Sasun and massacred thousands of Armenians.

-In 1905, members of the Armenian Revolutionary Federation organized the failed Yıldız Attempt, an assassination plot on Sultan Abdul Hamid II in the capital of the Ottoman Empire, Constantinople (modern day Istanbul); the explosion missed its target by a few minutes.
+In 1904, during an annual congress bringing together Armenian and Bulgarian representatives, the Armenian Revolutionary Federation decided to assassinate Sultan Abdul Hamid II in response to the Hamidian massacres.
+Pierre Quillard, a French anarchist linked with the ARF attended and reported to his anarchist colleagues that the Armenians intended to use "extreme methods."
 One of Dashnaksutiun's founders Kristapor Mikaelian was killed by an accidental explosion during the planning of the operation.
+In 1905, members of the Armenian Revolutionary Federation organized the failed Yıldız Attempt, an assassination plot on Sultan Abdul Hamid II in the capital of the Ottoman Empire, Constantinople (modern day Istanbul); the explosion missed its target by a few minutes and was helped by Belgian anarchist Edward Joris.
+He was arrested and sentenced to death, prompting Pierre Quillard to use his journal, Pro Armenia, to advocate for his release—a stance shared by his colleague Jean Grave in Les Temps nouveaux.